taekim99/TextHub/README.md

 ## Introduction

 Welcome to TextHub, a dynamic text-sharing platform designed to empower users to effortlessly share and discover textual content.
-Whether you're an avid writer, an enthusiastic reader, or someone who simply loves to exchange thoughts through words, [Your Project Name] provides a seamless and secure environment for your creative expression.
+Whether you're an avid writer, an enthusiastic reader, or someone who simply loves to exchange thoughts through words, TextHub provides a seamless and secure environment for your creative expression.

 ## Features